 Google has a wealth of knowledge on people (especially professionals) and businesses.
 That’s why one way of vetting your next SEO partner is by checking them out on Google.

 Search their first and last name if they’re freelancers or business names for consultants and companies.

 That’s right.
 Do it.

-Most quality SEO specialists for hire will have their own names and websites optimized.
+Most quality SEO professionals for hire will have their own names and websites optimized.

 It makes sense, right?